NguyenNhatTruong03/NguyenNhatTruong03.github.io/content/3-Setup-S3/3.2-Setup-S3-Store-Video-file/_index.md

 ]
 ```

-*"AllowedHeaders": [*]* is a list of HTTP headers that the browser can send in a request from other sources (cross-origin request).
+*"AllowedHeaders": [ "*" ]* is a list of HTTP headers that the browser can send in a request from other sources (cross-origin request).
 The * allows all HTTP headers

 *"AllowedMethods": ["PUT", "GET", "DELETE"]* is a list of HTTP methods that are allowed when making requests to S3 from other sources.

-*"AllowedOrigins": ["*"]* is a list of origins that are allowed to access the S3 bucket.
+*"AllowedOrigins": [ "*" ]* is a list of origins that are allowed to access the S3 bucket.
 The * means that all origins are allowed, which means that all websites from any domain are allowed to make requests to the S3 bucket.

 *"ExposeHeaders": ["ETag"]* is a list of HTTP headers that the browser can access from the S3 response.
 ETag is an HTTP header that tells the browser the version of a file, often used to identify changes to a resource.

-**Save changes**
+Finally select **Save changes**